 Relais Il Postiglione (Campagnano di Roma) – a period building with a rich history, Adriano and his family have created a fantastic haven for travellers.
 Known as the Albergo dello Lione until 1463 it is has a long tradition.
 Situated on the ancient Via Cassia it also has an excavated section of the Roman road in the garden!
 The wonderful family atmosphere and great Roman food make this a great tour stop.

-Our Expedition Tour reading lists are aimed at being accessible to everyone – all the books are historical but there is fiction, primary authors and serious historians so take your pick!
-As always if you want any more information or more recommendations please contact us
+Our Epic Adventure reading lists are aimed at being accessible to everyone – all the books are historical but there is fiction, primary authors and serious historians so take your pick!

 Serge Lancel: Hannibal

 Excellent historical fiction by this best selling author who also moonlights as a guide for Ride and Seek.
 Ben rode the whole of Hannibal in 2016 and is now a regular feature on our tours for his wonderful skills as a raconteur.
 The Hannibal trilogy he wrote bears testament to these skills.

 An excellent and accessible history of Hannibal and his legacy.
 It is clearly narrated (which is hard to do for such a complex, multi-faceted topic) and provides a balanced perspective on our favourite Carthaginian.
 It achieves a critical assessment of Hannibal who is neither lionised nor damned.

 Felix Lowe, Guardian journalist and author rode the Hannibal tour with us in 2013.
 This entertaining encounter brings together cycling history, the pro-peloton and Hanniballic history.
 Felix has put together an entertaining read and interesting insight into life on the road with the Hannibal tour.